Sergista/code-site-with-registratioon/README.md

 The website uses [Ionicons](https://ionicons.com/) for icon integration.
 The script for Ionicons is included in the HTML file from a CDN.
 You can customize icons or add more icons by referring to the Ionicons documentation.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-Feel free to use this template as a starting point for your web development projects.
-Happy coding!